sjsrey/ors/ors.md

 One example being the case of the State of Massachusetts Group Insurance Commission (GIC) responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
 As part of that effort GIC anonymized data by removal of names, addresses, and Social Security numbers before releasing to researchers.
 What remained in the released data were ZIP code, birth date and gender of each person along with diagnoses and prescription information.

 A researcher was able to purchase a voter registration list for Cambridge for $20 that contained the name, address, ZIP code, birth date and gender of each voter.
-Linking this with the GIC data made it possible to identify the medical records for the state govener, since only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.
+Linking this with the GIC data made it possible to identify the medical records for the state governor, since only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.

 ### Data Silos
-Clearly there are problems with anonymization procedures and a very active research agenda is developing around privitatization XXXcites.
+Clearly there are problems with anonymization procedures and a very active research agenda is developing around privatization XXXcites.
 An alternative to anonymization is the use of save havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
 In the US, Census Research Centers play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.
 XXXrefs and details see mms proposal on numbers

 Although the CRCs are  successful protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
 This is because replication of studies that come out of CRC research is difficult if not impossible as any researcher seeking to do so requires access to the same data used in the original study.
 That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access, and given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.